phanhkn/Capstone-Final/CapstoneFinal/README.md

 #Thank you FSA as well as Aisha, Chuck, and Woody for your guidance through these past seven months!

-#Thank you all peers that I worked with and helped review, revise, and contribute suggestions for completion
+#Thank you all peers that I worked with and helped review, revise, and contribute suggestions for completion.